-Point of use water heaters, also known as Insta-Hots, are another great cost effective appliance for the kitchen.
+Point of use water heaters, also known as Insta-Hots, are another great cost-effective appliance for the kitchen.
 They fit neatly under the kitchen sink or bathroom lavatory and produce instant hot water at the press of a button.
-Great for a spot of tea, cup of coffee, soup mixes, and cooking.
+Great for a spot of tea, a cup of coffee, soup mixes, and cooking.

-Installation cost is far lower than traditional, high-efficiency, tankless or hybrid water heaters, but the lower cost is offset by the limited amount of hot water that can be produced a any one time by any one unit.
-Parent of small children may also want to be careful when choosing a insta-hot water heater.
+Installation cost is far lower than traditional, high-efficiency, tankless, or hybrid water heaters, but the lower cost is offset by the limited amount of hot water that can be produced at any one time by any one unit.
+Parents of small children may also want to be careful when choosing an Insta-hot water heater.
 Because they produce very hot water, very quickly, there is an increased risk of scalding and should be used with care.

 For over 30 years My Georgia Plumber has been servicing residents in and around Acworth, Alpharetta, Ball Ground, Canton, Cumming, Kennesaw, Johns Creek, Marietta, Roswell, Sandy Springs, Smyrna, Suwanee, and Woodstock.